 Considering Re-potting?
-Use this Checklist First:
+Use this Pot Audit Checklist First!

-- 7. If your plants have been attacked by pests rather than disease, it’s very likely the soil needs attention to build up its health and a variety of integrated pest management (IPM) strategies can be used to resolve the pest issues.
+- 7. If your plants have been attacked by pests rather than disease, it’s very likely the soil needs attention.
+Adding nutrients to build up soil health is one vital step.
+You can also use a variety of integrated pest management (IPM) strategies to resolve the pest issues.

-- Have you been growing vegetable crops in the pot?
+- 9. Have you been growing vegetable crops in the pot?
 If so, consider the importance of crop rotation.

 ‘Continually planting the same family of vegetables in the one pot can lead to an imbalance in potentially harmful soil microbes.’

-The nutrients available to the plant or next crop have diminished and need replacing.
+- The nutrients available to the plant or next crop may have diminished and likely need replacing.
 Revitalising potting mix is an ongoing maintenance job for container gardeners!
 Now is a good time to rejuvenate the growing medium with additional organic fertilisers and some homemade potting mix to bring up the level again in the pot.